-Alec's wishing for a train ride
+Alec's wish for a train ride comes true

 A tough ride

 A 13-hour operation in which surgeons had to cut Alec’s jaw to get to the tumour was, in his dad Peter’s words, “the longest day of our lives”.

 “He had every challenge imaginable,” Peter said.
 “It was a very intense and intrusive operation, what they had to do to him.”